 How do I choose between procedural generation algorithms?

 Drunkard's walk for quick organic caves.
-Cellular automata for smooth chambers.
-BSP for structured rooms with corridors (classic roguelike).
-Noise terrain for overworld or biome maps.
-You can combine them behind an enum to switch at runtime.
+Cellular automata for smooth chambers and large combat arenas.
+BSP for structured rooms with corridors (the classic roguelike layout).
+Noise terrain for overworld maps, islands, and biome boundaries.
+You can combine them behind an enum and match statement to switch at runtime.

 GDScript Procedural Generation Syntax Quick Reference